hdl-registers/hdl-registers/doc/sphinx/rst/field/field_enumeration.rst

 ________

 The C code below is produced by the ``generate()`` call in the Python example above.
+The range and mask of the each field are available as constants.
 Note how the valid enumeration values are defined using a C ``enum`` declaration.

 .. collapse:: Click to expand/collapse code.